Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

   ...,
 }
 ```
-Detailed description of each configuration option is described in next subsection.
+Detailed description of each configuration option is described in the next subsection.

 ### Action Knot options